 How clients can make the most of RPA

-While RPA is maybe more commonly used for automating back office processes, the greatest benefit is seen when applying it to both back and front office processes.
+While RPA is maybe more commonly used for automating back office processes, the greatest benefit is seen when applying it to processes.
 “Our recommendation is to automate the back office function that aligns directly with the front office activity that feeds it.
 In that way,” Guy proposes, “not only do you get the cost reduction and efficiency gains in the back office, but by moving the people that are released from the drudgery of manual transaction processing into the front office and using UiPath front office robots to augment call centre and agent tasks, our customers are able to double the delta and benefit.
 Seamless access to customer data drives increased customer experience, increased ability to on-sell and up-sell additional services and decreased churn.”

 Dissuading concern of RPA implementation